Pop Century to EPCOT, Hollywood Studios & Every Disney Park

 To EPCOT (International Gateway)

-Typical time: 15-20 minutes
+Typical time: 20-30 minutes (including transfer)

 Drops you at: International Gateway (World Showcase, between France and the UK).
 This is EPCOT's "back entrance."
 If you need the main entrance (Spaceship Earth, Guardians of the Galaxy), take the bus instead.